cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-1.md

 :::{admonition} Why is the *test* endpoint served on the path `/react-example-api/test`?
 :class: note
-This is decided partly by the design of the template API - the verdict resource is exposed by a Java Servlet listening on `/test` - and partly by the way Tomcat (the web server used in this project) serves our application.
+This is decided partly by the design of the JavaEE Webapp API - the test resource is exposed by a Java Servlet listening on `/test` - and partly by the way Tomcat (the web server used in this project) serves our application.
 Tomcat detects and unpacks `.war` files to be served in a web container.
 To enable Tomcat to serve multiple applications (or `.war` files) it exposes each application on what is called a *context path*, which is used to route traffic to the appropriate application.
 This context path is derived (according to a few simple rules, which we'll not get into here) from the name of the `.war` file, and should be prepended to the request path as so `<context-path>/<the-application-routes>`.
-For this project we package our API as a `.war` file called `react-example-api.war`, and so Tomcat exposes our application on the context path `/react-example-api`; and so, if we want to access the *verdict* endpoint we need to make a request to `/react-example-api/test`.
+For this project we package our API as a `.war` file called `react-example-api.war`, and so Tomcat exposes our application on the context path `/react-example-api`; and so, if we want to access the *test* endpoint we need to submit a request to `/react-example-api/test`.
 :::

 Congratulations, you've containerised the JavaEE Webapp!
-And, can now move onto deploying the system to Render.
+And, can now move onto deploying the system to Render (we won't need to containerise the UI; as you'll see soon, Render provides static site hosting, and will, conveniently, build a static version of our React app for us).

 ## Deploy to Render

-Renders is a Platform as a Service (PaaS) solution that enables developers to quickly deploy applications to the Render unified cloud.
-We'll be deploying all three of our services components to  Render, including a PostgreSQL database, the JavaEE Webapp containerised with Docker, and the simple React UI, implemented in prior milestones.
+Renders is a Platform as a Service (PaaS) solution that enables developers to quickly deploy applications to its unified cloud.
+We'll be deploying all three of our services components to  Render, including a PostgreSQL database, the JavaEE Webapp containerised with Docker, and the simple React UI - all implemented in prior milestones.

 ### Prerequisites